vault27/Foundation/ssl.md

 - Collision resistance - It’s computationally unfeasible to find two messages that have the same hash

 ### Symmetric Encryption
-Algorithms
- - AES
-    - AES GCM - best one - very fast mode of block cipher - used everywhere
-    - AES CBC - ok, possible not good, is not AEAD cipher, which is required in TLS 1.3
- - Camellia
- -  DES - not good
- -  3DES - not good
- - RC4 - not good - stream
- - RC2 - not good
- - AEAD - authenticated encryption assosiated data

-Ciphers can be divided into two groups: stream and block ciphers
+Ciphers can be divided into 3 groups: stream, block and AEAD
 - Stream Ciphers - ou feed one byte of plaintext to the encryption algorithm, and out comes one byte of ciphertext.
 The reverse happens at the other end
 - Block Ciphers - encrypt entire blocks of data at a time; modern block ciphers tend to use a block size of 128 bits (16 bytes).
 Limitations:
         - They are deterministic; they always produce the same output for the same input.
 On their own, block ciphers are not very useful because of several limitations
         - You can only use them to encrypt data lengths equal to the size of the encryption block.
 To use a block cipher in practice, you need a scheme to handle data of arbitrary length
 In practice, block ciphers are used via encryption schemes called block cipher modes, which smooth over the limitations and sometimes add authentication to the mix.

-**AEAD**
+- AEAD
    - authenticated encryption assosiated data
    - Provides encryption + integrity
-- TLS supports GCM and CCM authenticated ciphers, but only the former are currently used in practice.
+   - TLS supports GCM and CCM authenticated ciphers, but only the former are currently used in practice

+**Block Cipher Modes**
+- Block cipher modes are cryptographic schemes designed to extend block ciphers to encrypt data of arbitrary length
+- All block cipher modes support confidentiality
+- Some combine confidetiality with authentication
+- Some modes transform block ciphers to produce stream ciphers
+- ECB, CBC, CFB, OFB, CTR, GCM, and so forth
+- CBC - main mode for TLS/SSL
+- GCM - best mode available

+**Algorithms**
+ - AES
+    - AES GCM - best one - very fast mode of block cipher - used everywhere - AEAD
+    - AES CCM - AEAD
+    - AES CBC - ok, possible not good, is not AEAD cipher, which is required in TLS 1.3
+ - Camellia
+ - DES - not good - Block
+ - 3DES - not good - Block
+ - RC4 - not good - stream
+ - RC2 - not good

 **Padding**
 - Is used to handle encryption of data lengths smaller than the encryption block size